sphinx-contrib/confluencebuilder/doc/tips.rst

 * Tutorials
 * See Also

-A user may desire to publish a series of Sphinx documentation into a "container" by, so the page "Documentation" is made:
+A user may desire to publish a series of Sphinx documentation into a "container" page, so the page "Documentation" is made:

 - MyHome
 - About